brendamrdz/week1-course1-terminal/README.md

 ### Examples

-Displays all those files that have the word data in the file name
+Displays all those files that have the word data in the file name.

 ```bash
 ls data*
 ```
-Displays all those files that have the word data and ends with a characters in the file name
+Displays all those files that have the word data and end with a characters in the file name.

 ```bash
 ls datos?
 ```
-Displays all those directorys that start with lowercase and uppercase
+Displays all those directories that start with lowercase and uppercase
 ```bash
 ls -d [[:upper:]]
 ```